Formulary Chapter 6: Endocrine system - Full Chapter

 - Denosumab 60mg in 1ml solution in prefilled syringe is approved for use in the treatment of postmenopausal osteoporosis in line with NICE.
 Also approved for male patients who dont tolerate bisphosphonates or strontium ranelate.

-- NOTE: Denosumab will remain as in most localities until a shared care guideline has been produced.
+in most localities until a shared care guideline has been produced.

 |